 See our 2020 priorities for Disrupting Inequity, or read on to learn about our current work.

-Throughout the Bay Area we are leading regional outreach and advocacy efforts to highlight the needs of low-income residents so that shared mobility services fill the gaps in our transportation system.
+We lead regional outreach and advocacy efforts to highlight the needs of low-income residents so that shared mobility services fill the gaps in our transportation system.

 Better use of existing roads and new technologies could reduce traffic and increase sustainable transportation choices.